 The Sheep and Goats Judgment

 When the Son of Man comes in his glory, and all the angels with him, then he will sit on his glorious throne.
 Before him will be gathered all the nations, and he will separate people one from another as a shepherd separates the sheep from the goats.
 And he will place the sheep on his right, but the goats on the left.
+(Matthew 25:31-45)

-So this passage is not about the final judgment, because the Sheep and Goats Judgment is based on works (Matthew 25:34-36), whereas eternal salvation is based only on faith in God/Christ, and so they are different things.
+This passage is not about the final judgment, because the Sheep and Goats Judgment is based on works (Matthew 25:34-36), whereas eternal salvation is based only on faith in God/Christ, and so they are different things.
+This is clear when we remember that eternal life depends on only faith:

 "What must we do, to be doing the works of God?"
 Jesus answered them, "This is the work of God, that you believe in him whom he has sent."
+(John 6:28-29)

 There are different judgments in Scripture, and it's important to distinguish them correctly, or we will get confused and think our eternal salvation depends on works, when it actually depends only on faith in Christ (e.g. John 3:16, Ephesians 2:8).
+Whether a person is given eternal life or not is different from being allowed into Christ's Millennial Kingdom.
+Don't confuse the two.

-As a result of the Sheep and Goats Judgment at the end of the Tribulation, anyone who showed mercy to the persecuted Jews and Christians during the Tribulation (i.e. Jesus's 'brothers' in Matthew 25:40), and who did not take the Mark of the Beast (Revelation 13:16-18, 14:9-11) will be allowed to live in the Millennial Kingdom.
-These people will repopulate the world.
-Their lives will be much easier due to the removal of the curse of nature which I discussed in my post about climate change and the end times.
+As a result of the Sheep and Goats Judgment at the end of the Tribulation, anyone who showed mercy to the persecuted Jews and Christians during the Tribulation (i.e. Jesus' "brothers" in Matthew 25:40), and who did not take the Mark of the Beast (Revelation 13:16-18, 14:9-11) will be allowed to live in the Millennial Kingdom.

 What Life Will Be Like in Jesus' Millennial Kingdom

-- nature will be far more fruitful and productive than it is now (Isaiah 30:23-24, 35:1-2, 35:6-7, Amos 9:13).
+- Nature will be far more fruitful and productive than it is now (Isaiah 30:23-24, 35:1-2, 35:6-7, Amos 9:13).

-- human lifespans will be extended back to what they were before the Flood (Isaiah 65:20, 22).
+- Human lifespans will be extended back to what they were before the Flood (Isaiah 65:20, 22).

-- disabilities will be healed (Isaiah 35:5-6).
+- Disabilities will be healed (Isaiah 35:5-6).

-- nature will be re-ordered to remove carnivory and animals will no longer be dangerous (Isaiah 11:6-8, 65:25).
+- Nature will be re-ordered so that animals will no longer be dangerous and will not eat one another (Isaiah 11:6-8, 65:25).

 - Satan will be confined and not allowed to tempt people as he does now (Revelation 20:2-3).